 RCP responds to proposals to increase local government’s health role

 The future role of local government in health were first set out in Liberating the NHS: local democratic legitimacy in health.
-The Department of Health proposals increase councils’ responsibilities for public health, give them a new role in the promoting integration of health and social care services, and launch local HealthWatch organisations acting on behalf of healthcare consumers.
+The DH proposals increase councils’ responsibilities for public health, give them a new role in the promoting integration of health and social care services, and launch local HealthWatch organisations acting on behalf of healthcare consumers.
 The RCP response welcomes the opportunities that increased local government involvement presents, but highlights the need to carefully manage the transition to ensure skills, resources and expertise are not lost.

 RCP comments on the health service regulation

 In Liberating the NHS: regulating healthcare providers, the government sets out proposals for all NHS trusts to move to foundation status and make Monitor, the foundation trust regulator, the economic regulator for health and adult social care.
 The RCP's response the need to ensure that the pursuit of foundation status at a time of huge financial strain does not compromise patient care.

 Government sets out vision for the NHS